 Story Ads

 Ads on Snapchat Stories are branded tiles that live in Snapchat’s Discover section.
-These can be in the form of a series, with an influencer chatting through your new product or a collection of products.
+These can be a series, with an influencer chatting through your new product or a collection of products.
 The format enables you to select 3-20 single image or video ads to help create as much hype as you want.

 Story-based Snapchat Ads example